 "Damn."
 I stopped listening and went over to the chest.
 I rummaged about in it until I found a tablet, which began to activate itself right away.
 Back by the door, I went back to listening but not understanding their conversation.
 They went back and forth for a while mentioning Roland's name often.
 I looked at the terminal and shook it trying to hurry it along.

 "Come on, start up already," I whispered.
 It chimed in response, finally fully active and I continued out loud, "Load spoken language translation program.
 To english from …" I paused unsure what to say, "Sample audio clip now," I stuck the terminal in the hall but at that moment they went silent.

-I cursed again and threw the terminal away onto the cot.
+I cursed and threw the tablet away onto the cot.

 Sounding impatient, Rhea said, "If that is all?"

 "A while?
-Technically, it has been nearly a decade.
-My answer to your invitation is no. Good evening."
+It's been years.
+My answer is no. Good evening."

 Rhea interrupted her, "I'm not interested in currying your favor."

-She was cut off again by Rhea practically yelling, "You have had nothing to say to me since you stopped 'visiting' Coeus!
-Not even after Themis died, when it would have been...
-No, never mind.
-I am not sure what is possessing you to care after all this time but I'm not interested in further disappointment."
+She was cut off again by Rhea almost yelling, "You've had nothing meaningful to say to me since you stopped visiting Coeus.
+Not even when Themis died.
+I'm not sure what is possessing you to care after all this time but I am not interested in further disappointment."